jekyc/wig/README.md

 **4. All fingerprints:** All fingerprints are tested (default)

+These profiles are useful to vary the amount of traffic sent to the web site.
+However, the less traffic sent to the server, the less likely it is that wig will detect the CMS.

+Desperate mode
+---

-wig also has an option to fetch ressources it encounters during a scan, and compare the md5 sums of the ressources to all the fingerprints in its database.
+wig also has an option to fetch the resources (css, js, gif, etc.) it encounters during a scan, and compare the md5 sums of the resources to all the fingerprints in its database.
 This option is call 'Desperate' and can be enabled with the flag '-d'.
-This will generate more false positives, but can be better at identifying the technologies used on the site.

-**Help screen:**
+This might be able to detect more customized CMS installations, but at the cost of false positives

+Verbose
+---

+wig also has a logging feature which lists the files that were matched.
+The output might be a bit messy, but it can help identify how the CMS was detected.

+Help Screen
+---
 ```
 $ python3 wig.py -h
 usage: wig.py [-h] [-v] [-d] [-p {1,2,4}] host